Social Media Policy

 Purpose

-This policy establishes procedures for the establishment and use of internet resources commonly referred to as “social media sites” by the Ela Area Public Library (“Library”) and its employees.
-The purpose for use of social media sites is to obtain and disseminate information useful to and about the Library.
+This policy establishes procedures for the establishment and use of internet resources commonly referred to as “social media sites” (as defined below) by the Ela Area Public Library (“Library”) and its employees.
+The purpose for use of Social Media Sites is to obtain and disseminate information useful to and about the Library.
 The Library encourages the use of social media to further the goals of the Library subject to the terms and conditions set forth in this social media policy.
 This policy is in addition to and complements any existing or future policies regarding the use of technology, computers, e- mail, and the internet.

-The Library will use social networking to increase awareness of library services, promote and encourage an ongoing dialogue with the community, reach out to members of the community who are not physically in the building, and interact with our patrons in a fun and positive way.
-The Library has an overriding interest in obtaining reliable information from and in providing accurate and appropriate information on social media sites.
+The Library will use social media sites to increase awareness of library services, promote and encourage an ongoing dialogue with the community, reach out to members of the community who are not physically in the building, and interact with our patrons in a fun and positive way.
+The Library has an overriding interest in providing accurate and appropriate information on social media sites.

 Definitions